 Get started:

-👀 I'm watching for changes to .u files under /Users/rebeccamark/Unison/website3/website
+π I'm watching for changes to .u files under ~/unisonCode

 What's happening here?
 This is the Unison Codebase Manager starting up and initializing a fresh codebase.
-We're used to thinking about our codebase as a bag of text files that's mutated as we make changes to our code, but in Unison the codebase is represented as a collection of serialized syntax trees, identified by a hash of their content and stored in a collection of files inside of a.unison
+We're used to thinking about our codebase as a bag of text files that's mutated as we make changes to our code, but in Unison the codebase is saved and updated programatically, with the aid of this CLI.

 The Unison codebase format has a few key properties:

 Rather than creating multiple codebases for each application you're working on, Unison subdivides the codebase into "projects".
-We'll introduce the concept of projects by creating one for thistour
+Unison projects are analogous to source code repositories.
+They help organize your codebase into applications, libraries, and other work that you may want to collaborate with others on.
+Projects are further divided into branches for representing independent work streams.
+We'll introduce the concept of projects by creating one for this tour

 and establishing some conventions for organizing it.

-,followed by one or more segments separated by a.
+.
+That is one or more segments separated by a .

 .

-We often think of these name segments as forming a tree, much like a directory of files where names are like file paths in the tree.
-It's most common to work with your UCM prompt at the root of the project, but you can also navigate through the namespace tree with thenamespace
+We often think of these name segments as forming a tree, much like a directory of files.
+You'll be working with your prompt at the root of your project most of the time in Unison.

 command.
 This is where you'll be adding code for the remainder of this guide.